davidbrewer/xmonad-ubuntu-conf/README.md

 ### Editing start-xmonad ###

 The `start-xmonad` file runs during the login process, BEFORE xmonad itself has run.
-It runs a number of configuration tools, and starts a variety of components used by the xmonad configuration.
+It runs a number of configuration tools, and starts some components used by the xmonad configuration.

 You should take a look at the `start-xmonad` file if you want to make any of the following kinds of changes:
 * you want to get multi-monitor support working properly and the default setup isn't working for you